 Featured artists will have a spread of 6 to 10 pages which will include an interview or artist statement, and they have the option of requesting a cover.
 The images which are chosen when the theme is curated depend on the overall content of that issue.
 We try to choose work that goes well together.
 When you are invited you will be sent a sample set of images which we would like to publish.
 If they are available and you agree, then just follow the instructions for submission in the invitation.
 If the images chosen are not agreeable for any reason, if it is older work that no longer represents your style, or you have a new body of work you prefer to have published, please send samples to the curator Nina Pak and she will consider if they will fit with the current theme.
-Samples should be 600 pixels on the long side sent to her e-mail as attachments not a zip file.
+Samples should be 800 pixels on the long side sent to her e-mail as attachments, not a zip file.
 At this time inclusion in Miroir is by invitation only.
 We do not have the staff to oversee a submissions process.
 Hopefully, in the future, we will have more resources and the ability to open the submissions to a wider audience, we know we are missing out on many great artists, please don’t take it personally if you have not been invited yet.
 Join our social media sites and let us get to know you.

 If your contribution is for fashion, you should have at least two complete wardrobe changes for each model, featuring multiple outfits from one designer or multiple designers.
 If you are representing designers, we would like to have the credits for the garments used, please make a list, and give the designers for each of the items.
 For example: Garments by so and so, Headpiece by this one, accessories by that one.